Ricardosgeral/relier/README.md

 ![zeroing](Nextion/GUI/Zeroing_explain.png)

-Attention that, for the future tests, it will be necessary to do the 'zeroing' process again (if desired).
+Attention that, for the future tests, it will be necessary to do the '*zeroing*' process once again (if desired).
 That is, the history of the zero shift (*z*) is not remembered by the acquisition system.

 When you consider that the analog sensors are conveniently calibrated, you can press the *back blue button* (top-right),